Cottonwood Canyon Experience Center

 Time Marker

-Cottonwood Canyon Experience Center provides an opportunity for outdoor learning, regional activities, environmental education and cultural events that serve the community, the region, and state park visitors from across Oregon and the region.
-The multi-use facility will contribute to the community experience by providing classroom space, interpretive displays, activity and meeting areas, park-specific library, and gathering space for events.
-Cottonwood Canyon Experience Center will serve Oregon State Parks as a capstone gathering place amongst the rich scenic landscape of Central Oregon, connecting stories of history with programming and learning experiences for future generations.
+Cottonwood Canyon Experience Center provides an opportunity for outdoor learning, regional activities, environmental education and cultural events that serve the community and state park visitors from across the region by providing classroom space, interpretive displays, park-specific library, and gathering spaces.

 Team